TITLE 29: EMERGENCY SERVICES, DISASTERS, AND CIVIL DEFENSE

 2) Submit documentation of the ESDA coordinator's Notice of Appointment card.

-3) Submit the following:
+3) Submit documentation that:

-ii) After the first year of appointment, the ESDA coordinator has biennially completed 48 hours of professional development training, of which a minimum of 24 hours is IEMA-sponsored professional development training.
-The IEMA-sponsored professional development training program shall, at a minimum, be consistent with and at least as stringent as the FEMA professional development series.
+B) After the first year of appointment, or for ESDA coordinators appointed prior to January 1, 2002, the ESDA coordinator has biennially completed 48 hours of professional development training, of which a minimum of 24 hours is IEMA-sponsored professional development training.
+The IEMA-sponsored professional development training program shall, at a minimum, be consistent with and at least as stringent as the FEMA Professional Development Series.
 Coordinators may receive credit for up to 24 hours of non-IEMA-sponsored professional development training, including, but not limited to, emergency management conferences, independent study courses, college courses or internet courses, but only if such training is consistent with or at least as stringent as training in the IEMA-sponsored professional development training program and is pre-approved for a specific number of credit hours in writing by IEMA prior to the training.